50 PRIVATE COMPANIES

 1. What is the FTSE Women Leaders Review?

-The FTSE Women Leaders Review (the Review) is an independent review body, supported by Government, which builds on the excellent work of its predecessors, the Davies and Hampton-Alexander Reviews to increase the number of women on FTSE 350 & 50 of the UK’s largest private company boards, and also to improve women’s representation in senior leadership positions.
-Find out more and view previous reports at www.ftsewomenleaders.com
+The FTSE Women Leaders Review (the Review) is an independent review body, supported by Government, which builds on the excellent work of its predecessors, the Davies and Hampton-Alexander Reviews, to increase the number of women on FTSE 350 and 50 of the UK’s Largest Private Company boards, with an important additional focus to improve women’s representation in senior leadership positions.
+Find out more and view previous reports at www.ftsewomenleaders.com.

 2. Who Chairs the Review?

-This phase of the Review is co-Chaired by Penny James, Senior Independent Director of Hargreaves Lansdown and Nimesh Patel, Chief Executive Officer at Spirax Group plc.
+This phase of the Review is co-Chaired by Penny James, Portfolio Non-executive director and Nimesh Patel, Chief Executive Officer at Spirax Group plc.

 3. Who runs the Review and how does it operate?

 The Review team is led by the Chief Executive, Vivienne Artz on a day-to-day basis.
-The team comprises of corporate sponsors (KPMG and Lloyds Banking Group) and other business representatives, with the Government providing Secretariat support and policy guidance from the Department of Business and Trade and data analysis and further policy guidance from the Government Equalities Hub.
+The team comprises of corporate sponsors (KPMG and Lloyds Banking Group) and other business representatives, with the Government providing support and policy guidance from the Department for Business and Trade and data analysis and further policy guidance from the Office for Equality and Opportunity.

 The Review is governed by a Steering Group made up of experienced business members, and an Advisory Panel of relevant business organisations that meets periodically.